 If your parent or loved one has always been really with it when it comes to finances and now, when they’re asked about bank statements or signatures that don’t make sense they have no answers, it’s time to ring the alarm.
-This kinds of discrepancies could mean that a scammer in the guise of a government agency (like the IRS) might have gotten their signature.
-Their computer or smartphone might have been hacked for personal information.
+These kinds of discrepancies could mean that a scammer in the guise of a government agency (like the IRS) might have gotten their signature.
+Or that their computer or smartphone might have been hacked for personal information.

 Another financial habit warning sign is when a financially secure loved one begins borrowing money, or a parent who has always been generous with gifts for the grandkids suddenly cuts back.
 Whenever you see drastic changes like these, start sniffing around.